eigerco/axelar-contract-deployments/starknet/docs/upgrade.md

 5. **Follow offline signing workflow** (see main README)

 ## Important Considerations

+### Gateway Upgradability
+- After upgrading the gateway contract, you can call init_signers again with new signers, but only once.

 ### Upgrade Compatibility
 - New contract must be compatible with existing storage layout